 What is Asset Management?

-consistency of purpose and clear alignment with objectives.
-Documentation and information is shared and consistent across your organization.
+Good Asset Management supports corporate strategic objectives.
+Your leadership ensures roles and responsibilities are defined, and accountability is clear.
+Asset life cycle processes are documented, managed and can be demonstrated with good record keeping.
+Documentation and information are shared and consistent across your organization.
 The whole framework is monitored and improved as strategy, objectives and your business environment change.

 You may already be doing much of it, likely in separated departments.
 Achieving good asset management requires the stitching together of those functions, through process and sharing of information.
 It’s not as difficult as many would say.Asset Management